Canon 100D vs Sony A7 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in March 2013 and November 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in March 2013 and November 2014.
 The 100D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (A7 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony A7 II

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony A7 II.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (15 percent) than the Canon 100D.
 Moreover, the A7 II is substantially heavier (47 percent) than the 100D.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.